 The Physician Health Committee (PHC), established in 1992, is composed of a multidisciplinary group of professionals with expertise related to impairment.
-Individuals with known or suspected impairment will be referred to the PHC for oversight of evaluation, management and follow up, including return to training status.
-A PHC referral by the Program Director must be made for known or suspected substance abuse/dependency and/or any issues that might impact the trainee's ability to obtain a medical license.
-A PHC referral may be considered for any serious issues related to performance, academic concerns, or professionalism.
+Individuals with an impairment will be reviewed by CFC with the PHC for additional oversight of evaluation, management and follow-up, including return to training status.

-For further information on the Physician Health Program/Physician Health Committee, please visit the Caring for Caregivers intranet site.
+For further information, please visit the Caring for Caregivers intranet site.